Proverbs 14:24

 Wisdom produces honorable gain, but folly only deepens foolishness.

-24 The crown of the wise is their riches, but the folly of fools crowns them with folly.
+24 The crown of the wise is their wealth, but the effort of fools is folly.

 Wisdom produces honorable gain, but folly only deepens foolishness.